March 10th, 2025

 Pros and Cons

 Each character has an unique personality.
 The banter and wit between them made me smile and laugh.
 The world-building for Skymar was so well done, I thought it was a real place!
 (Sadly, Skymar is a fictional island.)
-Books are a central part of the story and any reader can identify with the enthusiasm Brodie and Izzy have for stories.
+Books are a central part of the story and any prolific reader can identify with the enthusiasm Brodie and Izzy have for stories.
 The romance contains little drama and any that does occur is quickly cleared up.

 This is an epistolatory novel, with over half of the book containing emails and text messages, so if that is not your thing you may want to pass.